Fiat Ducato: 2010–2014

-Facelift (2014–present)
+First facelift (2014)

 The fourth-generation Ducato/Jumper/Relay/Boxer (platform designation X290) was introduced in the summer of 2014, scheduled for an October 2014 debut as a 2015 model (except in Australia which had two models for Relay/Dispatch: a 2017 model with first facelift and a 2019 model with second facelift) while the 2014 model year was entirely skipped.
 Although based on the third generation model, it features a heavily revised front end, with more car like headlight styling.
-Euro 6 engines were introduced for the 2017 model year in late 2016, and does not require Adblue (Fiat version only) unlike most of its competitors.
+Euro 6 engines were introduced for the 2017 model year in late 2016, and does not require AdBlue (Fiat version only) unlike most of its competitors.
 The Relay/Boxer/Jumper received the 2.0L PSA DW10 based Euro 6 engine.
 The Ram ProMaster was revised in 2018 for the 2019 model year with a different grille, increased payload and improved towing capacity.

-In 2019, Ducato moved from twin EGR system introduced with for Euro 6 to AdBlue on the 2.3L engine to comply with Euro 6d.
-Same year Boxer/Relay/Jumper changed the 2.0L PSA DW10 engine for 2.2L DW12 based engine.
+In 2019, Ducato moved from the twin EGR system introduced for the Euro 6 to AdBlue on the 2.3L engine to comply with Euro 6d.
+In the same year, the Boxer/Relay/Jumper changed from the 2.0L PSA DW10 engine to the 2.2L DW12 based engine.

 In 2021, new features include adaptive cruise control, autonomous emergency braking and lane keep assist.
-In the same year, following the acquisition of Opel and Vaxuhall by Groupe PSA and its subsequent merger with FCA to form Stellantis, the Ducato was rebadged as the Opel/Vauxhall Movano, which was previously based on the Renault Master.
+In the same year, following the acquisition of Opel and Vauxhall by Groupe PSA and its subsequent merger with FCA to form Stellantis, the Ducato was rebadged as the Opel/Vauxhall Movano, which was previously based on the Renault Master.

 In 2022, the Ducato and ProMaster received a redesigned dashboard and the 948TE nine-speed automatic transmission as standard equipment for the ProMaster and optional for the Ducato.
-The Ducato also receives the 2.2L Fiat Pratola Serra Family B turbo diesel, branded as the Multijet 3 (from end of 2021), while the ProMaster receives a revised 3.6L Pentastar.
+The Ducato also received the 2.2L Fiat Pratola Serra Family B turbo diesel, branded as the Multijet 3 (from the end of 2021), while the ProMaster received a revised 3.6L Pentastar.
 For the 2023 model year, the front end of the ProMaster was redesigned to match its European counterparts, coinciding with the introduction of the ProMaster EV; the van also received a third "super-high" roof option on the longest wheelbase.
 Also in 2023 Ducato in Europe and other markets switched engines again, this time to the PSA DW12 2.2L unit PSA EW/DW engine used in the other Sevel vans (Relay/Boxer/Jumper/Movano).

+From 2024, they started using the 2184 cc, Euro 6e Fiat Pratola Serra engine in all variants sold on the European market (Ducato, Jumper, Boxer, Movano and ProAce Max).
+This was initially available in three different power outputs: 120, 140, and 180 PS.

-Toyota Motor Europe and Stellantis plan to build a Toyota-badged large van based on the Ducato platform, expected to be released in mid-2024.
+Toyota Motor Europe and Stellantis plan to build a Toyota-badged large van based on the Ducato platform, and is expected to be released in mid-2024.
 This is an expansion of the two automakers' LCV partnership started in 2012.